Rockport’s Delightful Classics Reimagined Series

 Edgar Allen Poe’s Stories and Poems by Edgar Allen Poe, illustrated by David Plunkert

-Edgar Allen Poe’s Stories and Poems is also illustrated by Plunkert, whose spooky and surreal interpretations work well here too.
+Edgar Allen Poe’s Stories and Poems, first released in 2014, is also illustrated by Plunkert, whose spooky and surreal interpretations work well here too.
 This collection contains 12 classic stories and 12 poems, but the font is particularly small, which might be an issue for some.
 Re-released in paperback format in Oct 2017.

 Wizard of Oz

 The Wonderful Wizard of Oz by L. Frank Baum, illustrated by Olimpia Zagnoli